dgbr/Dynamics365LoginShortcut/README.md

 Drag and drop new shortcut file to somewhere easy to access e.g. Desktop screen.

 ## Step 6
-Double click on shortcut and the script should run, opening a Chrome window.
+Double click on shortcut and the script should run and prompt you for your username and password.
+These credentials will be encrypted and stored so you only need to enter them once.

 ## Note
 This currently only works on Chrome.